spacepy/dbprocessing/docs/developer/tables.rst

 .. sql:table:: processqueue

-   Queue of files which are to be evaluated as potential inputs to processes.
-   :std:option:`ProcessQueue.py -p` will evaluate all products which can be built using these as inputs, and create any which are out of date.
+   Queue of files which are to be evaluated as potential inputs to processes see :ref:`concepts_process_queue`. :std:option:`ProcessQueue.py -p` will evaluate all products which can be built using these as inputs, and create any which are out of date.

 .. sql:column:: file_id